Atascocita, Texas: Primary and secondary schools

 Atascocita students attend school in the Humble Independent School District.

 Elementary schools within Atascocita CDP include: Atascocita Springs, Eagle Springs, Oaks, Pine Forest, Timbers, and Whispering Pines.
 Maplebrook Elementary School is in the limited purpose city limits of Houston and surrounded by Atascocita CDP.
 Other elementary schools serving portions of Atascocita include Deerwood (Kingwood), Greentree (Kingwood), Lakeshore (Houston), Park Lakes (unincorporated), River Pines (unincorporated), and Summerwood (Houston).

-Most of Atascocita CDP is served by Atascocita Middle School in the limited purpose city limits of Houston, and Humble Middle School, Timberwood Middle School, and Wood Creek Middle School in Atascocita.
+Most of Atascocita CDP is served by Atascocita Middle School, Autumn Ridge Middle School, Humble Middle School, Lake Houston Middle School, Timberwood Middle School, Wood Creek Middle School, and West Lake Middle School in Atascocita.
 Some portions are zoned to Sterling Middle School in Humble, Creekwood Middle School in Kingwood, and Riverwood Middle School in Kingwood.

 Most of Atascocita CDP is served by Atascocita High School in Atascocita, while portions are served by Humble High School in Humble, Kingwood High School in Kingwood, and Summer Creek High School in an unincorporated area outside of Atascocita.

 Previously Humble High School served the Atascocita area until rapid growth in the community forced the construction of Atascocita High School in 2006.
 With an exterior modeled after Thomas Jefferson's iconic Monticello estate, the 435000 sqft, $46.9 million school was built on a 100 acre heavily wooded parcel of land in the center of Atascocita.
 Since its opening, Atascocita High School has garnered an impressive list of academic accolades including being labeled a "Recognized" campus by the Texas State Board of Education in 2010.
-All students attending the Humble Independent School District have the option to apply for admission to Quest Early College High School, a magnet high school in Atascocita.
+All students attending the Humble Independent School District have the option to apply for admission to Guy M. Sconzo Early College High School, a magnet high school in Atascocita.